ELECTRIC CLIPPER 74

-Both ships feature lowering masts secured in tabernacles for shooting low bridges.
+The Clipper 74 can be fitted with lowering masts secured in tabernacles for shooting low bridges.
 This facility dramatically increases their ability to reach upriver destinations.

 THE SHIP’S BOAT

-Both ships have a new ship’s boat.
+The 74 has a new ship’s boat.
 This one is a new GRP version of our best selling Shimmy 12.
 The boat will take 5 (or 6 at a pinch) and features a shallower keel with an integral centreboard for windward work under sail.

-and square topsail.
+squaresail and hammock.
 Both masts lower

-and general cargo to 40 tonnes
+and breakbulk cargo to 40 tonnes

 Contact Derek Ellard firstname.lastname@example.org